wangwenx190/dynamic-desktop/README.md

 ## Important notes
 - Windows Vista and XP are not supported
 - Enable Windows Aero first
-- Win7 users only: make sure you have installed XAudio2
+- Win7 users only: make sure you have installed XAudio2(Win 8/8.1/10 have installed it already by default)
 - To experience Hardware Accelerated Decoding better, make sure this tool runs with your high performance GPU(on Optimus)
 - The CPU and memory usage will increase enormously if you are using software decoding
 - It would be nice if you update your graphics card driver to the latest version